NicoZweifel/bevy_feronia/README.md

 ```rust
 cmd.trigger(Scatter::<ExtendedWindAffectedMaterial>::new(*q_root));
 ```
+> [!NOTE]

-A `ScatterLayer` is always scattered in hierarchical order, but layers of different types can run in parallel.
+> `ScatterLayers` and their `ScatterItems` of the same `ScatterType` are always scattered in order, but layers of different `ScatterTypes` can be scattered at the same time.

+#### Ordered Scattering

+In complex scenes it is often required to scatter a complete hierarchy in order (rocks → trees/foliage → grass).

 > [!TIP]
-> If a hierarchical scatter is still required, observers need to be used to chain the scattering of types in order.
+> If a ordered scatter is still required and you can't or don't want to scatter in parallel, observers need to be used to chain the scattering of `ScatterTypes` in order.

 ```rust
 fn scatter_on_keypress(